 Golf tournaments compete for golfers.
 Because of this, tournament organizers need to find ways to keep their events attractive and fun.
 You may be wondering how this will help your golf tournament- hosting a Hole In One Contest is one of the more exciting aspects of a tournament.
 No tournament is complete without a hole in one grand prize to brag about, they are extremely cost effective and easy to execute.
 It gives players something to be excited about while creating value and visibility for your sponsors and event.
 National Hole-In-One has a perfect Hole in One package to make your event memorable and successful.
 Start by contacting local businesses and inquire about sponsoring your event.
 Business sponsorships are beneficial to both parties.
 The businesses get visible and positive advertising while the event gets the insurance coverage it needs without spending a lot of money.
 Hole In One Contests create an added level of excitement.
 They are also our most popular type of insurance contest coverage.
 Other forms of coverage we offer is putting and shootout insurance coverage.
 A golf tournament that features multiple contests encourages the participation of more golfers.
 Many tournament organizers find it difficult to decide which tournament contest is the better option.
 A buzz of possibly winning a grand prize or a bonus prize, makes your tournament something that people will be talking about long before and long after the event is over.
 Here is a quick list of what NHIO does for tournaments: • Adds an element of excitement to your golf tournament by giving each participant a chance to win a prize • Increased visibility for your sponsors • Our services are affordable and easily executed • Packages feature the highest quality signs in the industry Our tournament products include: • Signs that are personalized to represent your sponsor or company • On time delivery, even with rush orders • Package includes an oversized main prize sign • Oversized bonus signs for each Par 3 holes (up to 5)

-Witness requirements are based on the prize value.
+Hole in one witness requirements and other contest witness requirements are based on the prize value.
 All witnesses must be event non-participants, age 18 or over, of good moral character, and appointed by the association member as follows. • Prize limits up to $5,000 require only playing partners as witnesses. • Prize limits from $5,001 to $50,000 require one non-playing witness. • Prize limits from $50,001 to $100,000 require two non-playing witnesses. • Prize limits from $100,001 to $250,000 require two non-playing witnesses (one of which is a PGA Certified Golf Professional or a Law Enforcement Officer). • Prize limits $250,001 and above require a PGA Certified Golf Professional and videotape of all eligible shots, by a second non-playing witness.

 By providing exciting Hole In One prizes, we help attract more participants to your tournament or charity event.
 Golfers are motivated by the idea of competing for some prize-winning opportunities by making that once in a lifetime shot.
 We are happy to provide a list of Prize Package samples to help you better understand the types of prizes we would like to offer your event.
 Our Prize Package prices are sure to entice you, with prizes guaranteed to excite your golfers.
 Some prizes offered by National Hole-In-One: • $10,000 Cash • $50,000 Cash • Harley Davidson • Hawaiian or Las Vegas Vacation • 2 Year Lease – Mercedes E350 • Sea Ray Boat